teofiloxyz/precious-metals-price/README.md

 # Precious Metals Price 🪙

 ## Introduction
-**Precious Metals Price** is a financial data analysis showcase using Jupyter Notebook, focusing on the most popular precious metals.
+**Precious Metals Price** is a financial data analysis showcase using Jupyter Notebook, focusing on analyzing and forecasting the prices of the most popular precious metals, gold and silver.
 The recent surge in their prices has sparked curiosity, making this a compelling topic to study.
-This project aims to analyze and forecast gold and silver prices, incorporating several related datasets.
-For detailed information about the datasets source, check it [here](/data/README.md).

 ## Tools Used